maxburkhardt/midnight-net/SOLUTIONS.md

 By modifying the `ftp-vsftpd-backdoor.cmd` value, we can run new commands on the "core" server, until we find the secret that `mantic0re`'s co-hacker has left behind.

+# Congratulations!
+By completing this challenge, you have:

+* Used realistic strategies to compromise machines (credential leakage, credential brute-forcing, and vulnerable version exploitation)
+* Literally hacked the planet (by pwning hosts in the USA, Brazil, and South Korea)